Eye2Drive’s Solutions for the Automotive Industry

 HDR

-When faced with challenging conditions, conventional imaging devices acquire multiple images at different exposures, and combine them in a single HDR image.
+When faced with challenging conditions, conventional imaging devices acquire multiple images at different exposures and combine them into a single HDR image.
 This process can generate ghosting artifacts, making interpretation difficult.
-Adaptive imaging devices are intrinsically immune from this issue.
+Adaptive imaging devices are intrinsically immune to this issue.

 A foggy environment can make it hard for conventional vision devices and systems to detect other vehicles and adequately identify road signals and lanes.